surface-ui/surface_formatter/README.md

 #### Newline characters

 The formatter will not add extra newlines unprompted beyond moving nodes onto their own line.
-However, if the input code has extra newlines, the formatted will retain them but will collapse more than one extra newline into a single one.
+However, if the input code has extra newlines, the formatter will retain them but will collapse more than one extra newline into a single one.